influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/troubleshooting/query_management.md

 See [Query Language Reference](/influxdb/v1.4/query_language/spec/#durations) for an explanation of InfluxDB's time units.

-## Stop currently-running queries with `KILL QUERY`
+## Stop currently-running queries with `KILL QUERY` or `ctrl+c`
-`KILL QUERY` tells InfluxDB to stop running the relevant query.
+`KILL QUERY` tells InfluxDB to stop running the relevant background query.
+To stop an interactive query entered in the CLI, press `ctrl+c`.

 #### Syntax:
 Where `qid` is the id of the query from the [`SHOW QUERIES`](/influxdb/v1.4/troubleshooting/query_management/#list-currently-running-queries-with-show-queries) output: